 Location: 38/2 Moon Maung Road Soi 2

-Dada Café is a serves a large range of healthy sandwiches and delicious Thai and Western dishes.
+Dada Café is serves a large range of healthy sandwiches and delicious Thai and Western dishes.
 The Dada Cafe also caters to vegetarian and vegan diets, but make sure you bring an appetite as the portions are huge.

 Location: 20/1 Ratmakka Road Phra Singh